 A similar approach could be taken to future proof seismic risk.
 The New Zealand building code constructs buildings to a standard that protects life but not the building itself, which post-quake often means the building has to be demolished.
 Buildings though could be constructed to survive earthquakes with only a little extra expenditure.

-If the government had an established mechanism to subsidise the construction sector, then when New Zealand experiences an economic downturn it would be in a better position to support the construction industry.
-This mechanism would make it easier for the government during times of economic uncertainty and slowdown, when the private sector is under-investing in construction, to temporarily increase its contribution to the Construction Future Proof Fund to counteract the under-investment from the private sector.
+If the government established mechanisms to subsidise the construction sector, then when New Zealand experiences an economic downturn it would be in a better position to support the construction industry.
+This mechanism would make it easier for the government during times of economic uncertainty and slowdown, when the private sector is under-investing in construction, to temporarily increase its contribution to construction funds to counteract the under-investment from the private sector.

 If the previous government had supported the construction industry in the five years of slowed building after the 2008 Global Financial Crisis, New Zealand’s subsequent housing crisis would not have been as severe as it was.

-If the construction sector is less subject to economic uncertainty, it is more likely to adopt a business model that makes long-term investments in its workers, supply chains and plant to improve productivity.
+If the construction sector is less subject to economic uncertainty, it is more likely to adopt a business model that makes long-term investments in factories, workers and supply chains to improve productivity.